urbit/skeleton/README.md

 # skeleton
-a boilerplate for building Urbit app
+a boilerplate for building an Urbit app

 ## Using
 ```git clone git@github.com:urbit/skeleton.git <your-app-name>```